 So, on another table, maybe a coffee table that nobody really uses, you’ll start a puzzle center.

 Now you’re on your way!
 You can browse through this website for ideas about school libraries and their library centers, and ways to tie work station activities in with your large group instruction.
 Start with that listening center and a puzzle you bought at the discount store.
-Then watch the transformation of your library environment!
+Then add some printable bookmarks to color.
+And watch the transformation of your library environment!